How Big Do Bloodhounds Get? Size & Growth Guide

 Bloodhounds are a large breed, reaching 80-110 lbs at full maturity.
 Large breeds take 12-24 months to reach their adult size, with most of their height achieved by 12 months and filling out continuing until 18-24 months.

-With a typical weight of 80-110 lbs and lifespan of 10-12 yrs, the Bloodhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 80-110 lbs and lifespan of 10-12 yrs, the Bloodhound has specific care needs shaped by its genetics and build.
 The following sections address key owner concerns.

 Growth Timeline

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Bloodhounds with moderate energy levels strike a good balance between activity and relaxation.

 Weight Chart by Age